 Japanese auto manufacturer Nissan has announced that it will gradually wind down the sale of its diesel cars in Europe.
 Nissan cited slumping sales and increasing taxes as a result of the fallout from the Volkswagen scandal.
 The company has partnered with French car manufacturer Renault in Europe to produce a large number of cars of different designs.
 A Nissan spokeswoman indicated that the reduction in diesel vehicles will be gradual.
+The news will be of great concern to European consumers as Nissan is considered to be one of the most reliable car manufacturers on the market.
+They rarely breakdown and if a part like a drive shaft needed to be replaced, it could be found easily for a competitive price.

 Worldwide, the cost of diesel fuel is lower than gasoline resulting in lower fuel expenses, making diesel-powered vehicles desirable.
 Adding to their popularity, diesel cars were supposed to have lower emissions, reducing environmental pollution.
 However, the industry was rocked by the Volkswagen Diesel Scandal in 2015 when the Environmental Protection Agency found that Volkswagen’s diesel cars sold in America had “cheating” software built into their computers which allowed the car to automatically and temporarily reduce its emissions when the car was being tested.